List of U.S. state mushrooms

-Eight U.S. states (California, Colorado, Minnesota, Oregon, Texas, Utah, Vermont and Illinois) have officially declared a state mushroom.
+Nine U.S. states (California, Colorado, Minnesota, Illinois, Kentucky, Oregon, Texas, Utah, and Vermont, have officially declared a state mushroom.

 Minnesota was the first to declare a species; Morchella esculenta was chosen as its state mushroom in 1984, and codified into Statute in 2010.
+At the time the state mushroom was named, the species epithet Morchella esculenta applied to North American as well as European yellow morels, but following taxonomic revisions is now solely a European name.

-Four other states, Missouri, Washington, Massachusetts, and New York have had state mushrooms proposed.
+Four other states, Missouri, Washington, Massachusetts, and New York have had state mushrooms proposed in their state legislatures.